September 16 – 18

 Much of my artistic work explores the mind, imagination, memory and dream worlds.
 I strive to create stage architecture that suggests imaginary spaces: unreal landscapes where our collective memories overlap.
 I use colour, texture, materiality, space, form, rhythm and time to tell a story, to ask questions, to attempt connections, and to grasp at the beautiful and the elusive.

-WRITERS IN THE RAFTERS
+WRITERS IN THE RAFTERS AND AUTHOR READINGS

 Genesis Breyer P-Orridge!